AZaviruha/mawulijo/mawulijo/content/blog/hugo-setup.md

 This is where assets such as images and svgs, styles and scripts go.
 You could add your source code in here and Hugo will pick it up immediately.
 What I do is keep my source code elsewhere and copy contents over here once they have been concatenated and minified using a Javascript based task runner.
 I will cover this in more detail in a post later as part of this series.

 ## Configuration files
 Hugo loads the site-wide configuration info from a `mawulijo/config.yml` file.
 This contains info such as the base URL for the site, the title, menu items, taxonomies and other custom configuration parameters.
-For this project, I have configuration files set up for my local development environment, one for a local build, one for the staging environment and one for the production environment.
+For this project, I have configuration files set up for my local development environment `mawulijo/config.yml`, one for a local build `mawulijo/build.yml`, one for the staging environment `mawulijo/staging.yml` and one for the production environment `mawulijo/production.yml`.

 As far as I am aware, there is no way to create an abstract configuration file with common properties and allow other files to inherit settings from that.